 Re-branding, the process of changing certain aspects of an organisation’s consumer connectivity method, can include anything from a change in logo or colour palette to a full-scale re-brand.
 It is often used to change perception, keep up to date with current trends or to overcome competitive difficulties.

-Liam was invited by his former employers to begin their long journey to a full re-brand.
-He stood alongside the newly employed Brand Manager to collaborate overseas with the Brand Ambassadors in Beijing.
+I was invited by my former employers to begin their long journey to a full re-brand.
+I stood alongside the newly employed Brand Manager to collaborate overseas with the Brand Ambassadors in Beijing.

 What was involved?